Aegisub/aegisite/source/docs/3.1/Editing_Subtitles.html.md

 subtitles, see [[typesetting|Typesetting]].
 For information on the timing of subtitle lines, see [[working with audio|Audio]].

-{::template name="todo"}This page should probably be split into several smaller ones to make it easier to digest, easier to link, less confusing and wall-of-text and to promote going more in depth with the separate topics.{:/}

 ## Opening subtitles ##

 In the _File_ menu, there are four menu choices that relate to opening or